CommunityToolkit/Labs-Windows/ReadMe.md

 ## Building the Sample App

-You can build the main Sample App solution to see all the experiments currently available in this repository by running the `GenerateAllSolution.ps1` PowerShell script in the repo root.
+You can build the main Sample App solution to see all the experiments currently available in this repository by running the `GenerateAllSolution.bat` script in the repo root.
 Then just open the `Toolkit.Labs.All.sln` solution in Visual Studio.
-You can run one of the project heads under the platforms folder such as `CommunityToolkit.Labs.WinAppSdk` to run the sample app for that platform.
+You can run one of the project heads such as `CommunityToolkit.App.WinAppSdk` to run the sample app for that platform.

 If you'd like to run a head beyond UWP, Wasm, or the WinAppSDK, you'll need to run the `UseTargetFrameworks.ps1` script first in the `common/Scripts` directory. e.g. `.\UseTargetFrameworks.ps1 -targets all`